USS Memphis (SSN-691)

-On 3 May 2005, Memphis deployed conducting two polar transits, returning to New London on 3 November 2005.
+On 3 May 2005, Memphis deployed and conducted two polar transits, returning to New London on 3 November 2005.

 Memphis won the coveted Battenberg Cup in 2005, as well as the Squadron 12 Battle E.

 On 6 May 2006, Memphis deployed against Iraqi insurgency, returning to New London, Connecticut, on 7 August.

-On 27 June 2007, Memphis returned to Portsmouth Naval Shipyard in Kittery, Maine, for a Pre-Inactivation Restricted Availability.
+On 27 June 2007, Memphis returned to Portsmouth Naval Shipyard in Kittery, Maine, for a preinactivation restricted availability.
 She returned to Groton on 8 May 2008.

-After 33 years of service Memphis was taken out of service in a decommissioning ceremony at the Shepherd of the Sea Chapel located at the US Submarine Base in Groton, Connecticut on 1 April 2011.
+After 33 years of service, Memphis was removed in a decommissioning ceremony at the Shepherd of the Sea Chapel located at the US Submarine Base in Groton, Connecticut, on 1 April 2011.
 Memphis went to the Portsmouth Naval Shipyard to begin the inactivation process.

 Parts from the decommissioned Memphis were to be used to repair the damaged USS Miami, until the decision to cease work on Miami was made in August 2013.

 Cheating controversy

-In November 2010, Navy investigators discovered rampant cheating taking place on training exams among the sub's crew.
-The sub's skipper, Commander Charles Maher was removed.
+In November 2010, Navy investigators discovered rampant cheating taking place on training examinations among the submarine's crew; the skipper, Commander Charles Maher, was removed.
 Thirteen other crewmembers were also removed.
 Navy officers interviewed by the Associated Press stated that training exam cheating was widespread within the Navy's submarine force.